 Leaving a rented property

 You move out on 15 March but your tenancy agreement does not end until 31 March.
-You are charged council tax up to and including 31 March.
+You are charged council tax up to your tenancy end date.

 Some common examples of when you might be charged.

 You move out on 15 March but your tenancy agreement does not end until 31 March.
-You are charged council tax up to and including 31 March.
+You are charged council tax up to your tenancy end date.

 You buy a property on 1 March.
 After decorating you decide to move in on 23 March.
 You are charged council tax at your new property from 1 March.